-Freshly reopened from the UK lockdown, these are the London restaurants, old and new, you really need to be eating in.
+Fresh from the UK’s first lockdown, now closed again, these are the London restaurants, old and new, you really need to be eating in – when they reopen again.
 From dumplings to crudités, skinny chops to waffles, give this a read if you’re hungry…

 If you’re after that sweet, salty, sugary explosion of flavour you often get with Chinese cooking then Baozilnn London Bridge will be right up your street.
 The menu is vast with faves like salt and pepper squid, veg spring rolls and sirloin steak in black pepper sauce but it’s the dumplings that take this place above the rest.
 Their traditional jiaozi served with vinegar or chilli sauce are hard to beat.